Choosing a bicycle helmet to buy can be a tough decision these days.

 Lazer Bullet 2.0

-If you’re looking for an extreme aero helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.
+If you’re looking for an aero helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.

 This may be the first aero helmet that is adjustable for aerodynamics and ventilation.
 The Bullet 2.0 is outfitted with Lazer’s Airslide system.
 Burning up on a climb?

-This aero helmet is compatible with an Inclination Sensor, which monitors your head position on the bike.
+It is compatible with an Inclination Sensor, which monitors your head position on the bike.
 It even has your eyewear covered.
-The Lazer Bullet includes its own magnetic aerodynamic lens that fits onto the front of the helmet.
+The Lazer Bullet includes its own magnetic aerodynamic lens that fits onto the front.

 - Pros : Futuristic design with many color choices.